 These are just a few of the parameters that should be considered before depositing money into a brokerage account and ultimately buying stocks online.
 Once key parameters are selected, the next step for an investor should be to write down in a log the reason for selecting each stock.
 If the target stock initially has a high dividend yield and a beta close to 1 and these parameters are key for a successful return, then these factors should be logged.
 It is critical to keep a log of why a stock was purchased and what the desired return is to remove emotion from an investment; volatility in the stock market is inevitable.
 All too often, investors are emotionally attached to a stock, and fluctuations in the price of the stock can alter the investor’s decision process.

 A written log will help an investor determine whether a stock should be sold or purchased when stock prices move up and down.
 For example, if an investor had purchased shares of the Royal Bank of Canada at $67.28 per share on April 29, 2015, and one of the key reasons for the investment was a dividend yield of 3.68%, then a hard decision might have had to be made when the stock plummeted to $45.26 on January 20, 2016.
 This is a loss of 32.7% over this 8-month period.
 If a log is not kept, it might be easy to forget that one of the initial reasons for the investment was the dividend yield.
 In fact, on January 20, 2016, the dividend yield was 4.87%.
-If all other parameters are equal, it would be a prudent decision for the investor to purchase more shares of the Royal Bank of Canada RY 62.74 +0.27 0.43% at a lower price.
+If all other parameters are equal, it would be a prudent decision for the investor to purchase more shares of the Royal Bank of Canada Unfortunately, we could not get stock quote RY this time. at a lower price.
 If the investor had made this decision, he or she would have been pleasantly surprised to see the stock price rebound to $62.12 per share and a dividend yield higher than when he or she first invested: 4.05%.

 Roundup: Buying Stocks